The Deltoids

 Posterior Deltoid

-And last but certainly not least, is the posterior deltoid.
-The posterior deltoid is probably the most ignored of the three deltoid muscles; and unfortunately, an ignored posterior deltoid may cause upper crossed syndrome.
-The upper crossed syndrome is another term for a rounded upper back or rounded shoulders.
+Last but certainly not least, is the posterior deltoid.
+The posterior deltoid is probably the most ignored of the three deltoid muscles.
+But unfortunately, an ignored posterior deltoid may cause upper crossed syndrome.
+Upper crossed syndrome is another term for a rounded upper back or rounded shoulders.
 This occurs when the chest muscles are too tight and/or the back muscles are too weak.
 Stronger back muscles are recommended to keep yourself from this postural distortion.
-Luckily, we've created a video to help you prevent or fix rounded shoulders.
-Click the image below to learn how to correct rounded shoulders in 3 easy steps.

 correct rounded shoulders at pfta schools